 Pull up a chair and dig into some of the best seafood around.
 Serving up crowd pleasing favorites like seafood eggplant pirogue and shrimp Gabrielle, one bite will keep you coming back for more.
 Stop by on a Thursday for $2 off appetizers and $2 classic can brews!

 Situated on the banks of the Iowa River in Coralville, the Iowa River Power Restaurant has been a community staple for over 30 years.
 In that time, they have built and developed a menu that can cover everyone’s needs.
 If you really feel like treating yourself to something special, it’s the Iowa River Power Restaurant’s seafood menu that really defines the experience.
 A great way to go every time is any of IRP’s surf and turf combinations or the pan-seared sea scallops, and you can’t forget the crab-stuffed shrimp, making almost too much to choose from with just one visit.

 Serving as both a seafood restaurant and specialty store, you can not only get a prepared entree at Cedar Valley Fish Market in Waterloo, but you can find something to take home with you too.
 Featuring an assortment of fresh fish to choose from, the Cedar Valley Fish Market has daily specials and bulk deals on all they have to offer.
-And while everything you choose will delight your appetite, the Friday night all-you-can-eat grouper is a great reason to visit.
+And while everything you choose will delight your appetite, the Friday and Saturday night all-you-can-eat Alaskan walleye is a great reason to visit.